Aeroduel/.github/profile/README.md

      the most points wins the match.</p>

 <h2>Our Team</h2>
-  <p>We are a team of five students from Atlas School, Tulsa.
+  <p>We are a team of four students from Atlas School, Tulsa.
 We are currently
      working on our promotional website, desktop server app, and mobile app, in addition to building and testing our RC fighter jets.</p>
   <ul>